ddols/Structural-genome-annotation-workflow/README.md

 `workflow_ann/workflow/envs` directory and some versions of certain dependencies included in other `*.yaml`.
-So, to ensure that everything runs smoothly, you should copy the `/envs` and `/rules` folders from this page and substitute the native one’s in your `/workflow` directory.
+So, to ensure that everything runs smoothly, you should copy the `/envs` and `/rules` folders from this page and substitute the native ones in your `/workflow` directory.
 Essentially, I have disabled the `FASTQC` and `multiQC` steps, which recursively crashed my runs.
 However, it might not be the case for you.